vouch-opensource/krell/README.md

 # krell

-Standalone ClojureScript tooling for React Native.
-Includes simple build and REPL extensions to ClojureScript.
+Standalone low configuration ClojureScript tooling for React Native.
+All features are provided as a simple set of defaults over the standard ClojureScript compiler.